Uncover-F/TAS/README.md

 ---

 This is the revival of TAS translation API.
 We have not changed our old API endpoint for convenience, and our older products have not been taken down.
-This AI-based translation is 100% free, with no set limits.
+This AI-based translation is free, no signup required, with no set limits.
 Our API is available in many different languages and uses `@cf/meta/m2m100-1.2b` for translation.

 # Usage: